-If you want to create new highly available services, or change the functionality of the provided failover scripts and action scripts by writing new scripts, you will use the instructions in this guide.
-However, not all resources can be made highly available; see "Characteristics that Permit an Application to be Highly Available".
+If you want to create your own plug-in, or change the functionality of the provided failover scripts and action scripts by writing new scripts, you will use the instructions in this guide.
+However, not all applications can be made highly available; see "Characteristics that Permit an Application to be Highly Available", page 11.